FAQs

 An Ocular immunologist has advanced training in ocular immunology with all inflammatory eye diseases and systemic autoimmune eye diseases.

-Is there a list of uveitis specialists and ocular immunologists?
+Is there a list of ocular immunologists and Birdshot experts by State?

 Check out the list of specialists on The Ocular Immunology and Uveitis Foundation website